Have you ever found yourself confused by food menus in Ireland?

 Throughout the centuries we have developed some rare and delectable recipes, where few things go to waste.
 To find out more about some odd Irish cuisine, read on.

-Variety of wild blueberry used in desserts and for flavoring poitin.
+A variety of wild blueberry used in desserts and for flavoring poitín.

 Prime cuts of pork loin, lightly brined and smoked.

 To ‘kipper’ a herring is to split it, bone it, lightly salt it, then smoke it.
 Usually eaten at breakfast.

 An alcoholic drink made from fermented honey